Macau independence: 2017 independence controversy

-The individuals involved and the reports that introduced the "Macau independence" topic faced criticism and rebuttal from Progressive Association members, scholars, experts, and some media outlets after publication.
-Sulu Sou and Wong Kin Long clarified the accusations, stating that labeling opposition members as advocating independence or being influenced by foreign forces is a common political tactic used by Beijing authorities.
-Sou argued that certain groups falsely accusing Progressive Association candidates of "pushing for independence" is, in a way, an acknowledgment of the association's past efforts in monitoring the government.
-Responding to an inquiry from Stand News, Wong Kin Long explained that the statements cited by Global Times were merely legal technical discussions aimed at pointing out loopholes in Macau's legal system and did not represent his personal support for Hong Kong independence.
-He emphasized that he has never advocated for Macau or Hong Kong independence, criticizing Global Times for distorting the facts.
-Wong further stated, "In Macau, Macau independence simply does not exist."
+The individuals involved and reports introducing the subject of Macau independence topic faced criticism and rebuttal from Progressive Association members, scholars, experts, and some media outlets.
+Sulu Sou and Wong Kin Long clarified the accusations, saying that labeling opposition members as advocating independence or being influenced by foreign forces is a common political tactic used by Beijing authorities.
+Sou argued that certain groups falsely accusing Progressive Association candidates of "pushing for independence" are, in a way, an acknowledgment of the association's past efforts in monitoring the government.
+Responding to a Stand News inquiry, Wong Kin Long said that the statements cited by the Global Times were legal, technical discussions to point out loopholes in Macau's legal system and did not represent his support for Hong Kong independence.
+He said that he ever advocated Macau or Hong Kong independence, criticizing the Global Times for distorting the facts.
+According to Wong, "In Macau, Macau independence simply does not exist."

-After being elected, Sou stated on a Radio Macau program that "patriotism" has been distorted into mere "expressions of loyalty," reduced to a slogan.
-He questioned whether some people are using "patriotism" to gain more personal benefits.
-A listener commented, pointing out that no candidate groups had included "Macau independence" in their platforms, yet some individuals hid behind the internet, making baseless and fabricated accusations that certain groups were "promoting Macau independence."
-The listener criticized these "troublemakers who disrupt society" as the true "fathers of Macau independence."
-They added that rather than discussing "Macau independence," it would be better to focus on "loving the country and loving Macau."
-The listener also criticized many legislators for only talking about "loving the country and Macau" without taking any real action.
+After his election, Sou said on a Radio Macau program that "patriotism" had been distorted into mere "expressions of loyalty" and reduced to a slogan.
+He questioned whether some people were using "patriotism" to gain benefits.
+A listener pointed out that no candidate groups had included "Macau independence" in their platforms, but some individuals hid behind the internet and made baseless accusations that certain groups were "promoting Macau independence."
+The listener called these "troublemakers who disrupt society" the "fathers of Macau independence"; rather than discussing Macau independence, it would be better to focus on "loving the country and loving Macau."
+The listener criticized legislators for only talking about "loving the country and Macau" without taking real action.

 2021 San Francisco Chinese Consulate event

-On 15 January 2021, various groups from the Bay Area in California gathered in front of the Chinese Consulate-General in San Francisco to hold a memorial event commemorating Leung Ling-kit, a deceased participant in Hong Kong's anti-extradition movement.
-The attendees included both Hong Kong independence organizations and several supporters of Macau independence, some of whom held signs reading "Macau Independence" in both Chinese and English.
-One participant stated that they had organized events in Macau in 2019 to show solidarity with Hong Kong's anti-extradition movement, including black-clad protests on campus.
-However, these activities were met with intimidation from the police.
-The participant remarked, "The Chinese Communist Party has never stopped suppressing Macau while cracking down on Hong Kong, which is why Macau residents should stand in support of Hong Kongers."
+Bay Area groups in California gathered in front of the Chinese Consulate General in San Francisco on 15 January 2021 for a memorial event commemorating Leung Ling-kit, who died during Hong Kong's anti-extradition movement.
+Attendees included Hong Kong independence organizations and supporters of Macau independence, some of whom held signs reading "Macau Independence" in Chinese and English.
+One participant said that they had organized events in Macau in 2019 to demonstrate solidarity with Hong Kong's anti-extradition movement (including black-clad campus protests), which were met with intimidation from the police.
+The participant said, "The Chinese Communist Party has never stopped suppressing Macau while cracking down on Hong Kong, which is why Macau residents should stand in support of Hong Kongers."